Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 -------------------------------------------------------------------------------
 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon): necessite une nouvelle version du format BBM
-- [target 1.9] BUG (Alban): The selection should be cleared when exporting the image (to avoid drawing the selection and free connection point).
-Then the selection should be reset to what it was when the export window is closed.
 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages:
 	- les lignes verticales et horizontale sont sélectionnables et bougeable à la souris, et la position est ajustable dans le cadre margins
 	- Il faut une sorte de rulers en haut et en bas, pour setter la valeur en studs, pour remplacer les margins